dr-jerry/sonicpimusic/README.md

 And press run.

+Be aware that I'm by no means a musician and I may have missed a few flats or sharps.
+Don't complain, contribute!

-Checkout the nice tutorial (English) and more information on Google and a very nice [Dutch tutorial](https://coderdojo-leiden.github.io/)
+Checkout the nice tutorial in Sonic PI itself(English) and more information on Google and a very nice [Dutch tutorial](https://coderdojo-leiden.github.io/)

-My 7yr old is having lots of fun with programming music!
+I hope you have at least as much fun as we have with programming music on Sonic PI!